How to Prevent and Deal With Frozen Pipes

-If you are leaving your holiday home unoccupied during winter or if your heating isn’t capable of preventing frozen pipes, drain down and shut off the water/central heating system so that there is nothing in the pipes to freeze.
-Simply turning off the water is not sufficient as there is still a lot of water in the system and tanks, which can cause substantial damage if a burst pipe occurred.
-Drain the system down.
+If you are leaving your holiday home unoccupied for a long period over winter or if your heating isn’t capable of preventing frozen pipes, then drain down the heating system and shut off the water supply so that there isn’t water in the pipes to freeze.
+Simply turning off the water is inadequate as there is still a lot of water in the pipes and tanks which can freeze and cause substantial damage if a burst occurred.

 Get advice from a qualified plumber or heating engineer on how to drain down the water and central heating system to remove the threat of water damage entirely.

-Pipes in unheated areas, including lofts, attics, crawl spaces, basements or those fixed to the inside of external walls are most at risk from freezing.
+Pipes in unheated areas, especially the loft, garage, cellar or those fixed to the inside of external walls are the primary cause of escape of water claims.
 Pipes are often situated above insulation, leaving them exposed to freezing temperatures.
-Pipes should be lagged using insulating foam sleeving – the thinner the pipe the thicker the insulation should be.
+Pipes should be appropriately lagged using insulating foam sleeving and insulation – the thinner the pipe the thicker the insulation should be.

 Allow warm air to circulate unheated areas

-In addition to lagging and insulating pipes, during freezing temperatures leave your loft hatch door open to allow the warmer air from your holiday home to circulate up and around the water tank and pipes.
+In addition to lagging and insulating pipes, during freezing temperatures leave your loft hatch door open to allow the warmer air from your holiday cottage to circulate up and around the water tank and pipes.
 This may appear environmentally unfriendly and costly, but it might mean the difference between water cascading through the house a dry one.

 Service your boiler

 With no heating in your holiday cottage, the pipes are more likely to freeze.
-Get your heating system/boiler annually, before winter, to prevent boiler breakdowns during cold spells and to ensure it’s running efficiently.
-Check that the thermostat is working correctly and consult with your heating engineer about any benefits of adding antifreeze to your heating system.
+Get your heating system/boiler serviced annually (before winter) to help prevent boiler breakdowns during cold spells and to ensure it’s running efficiently/is safe.
+Check that the thermostat is working correctly and ask your heating engineer about any benefits of adding antifreeze to your heating system.

 Prevent condensing boilers freezing and breaking down

 If you have a condensing type central heating boiler take steps to prevent it breaking down in freezing weather – just when you need heating the most.
-During very cold weather, the external condensate pipe that takes waste water from the back of the condensing boiler can freeze solid, shutting down the system.
-Lagging this pipe with water-proof and weather-proof insulation can prevent freezing.
+During very cold weather, the condensate pipe which removes steam and condensation from the boiler can freeze solid, causing the boiler to shut down.

 Have an action plan